hazooree/LeNet-CNN-Accelerator-Hardware-for-FPGA/README.md

 # Systolic Array Based LeNet-CNN-Accelerator-for-FPGA
 An open source Verilog Based LeNet-1 CNNs Accelerator for FPGAs.
+Trained weights of the model are in "W.mem" file in "Other-files" directory.

 ## How to run
 ### Requirement:
 Vivado 2017.1 or above (as I have used)